Last updated: December 2019

 You should have an adequate level of knowledge to spot an issue and suggest possible solutions.
 At the same time, you should know that many project managers have had previous other jobs such as software developers, marketing managers, accountants, designers, and so on.
 This means that they hold the required solid knowledge for projects related to their previous fields of interest.

 If you’re one of these people, you might be one step ahead of the others; but you must keep in mind that you’ll also need to develop your own knowledge of project management processes, frameworks, and people management.
 You might be used to working individually, but project management is all about teamwork.
-Don’t panic if you end up realizing that working as a project manager is not a right fit for you.
+Don’t panic if you end up realizing that working in a project manager position is not a right fit for you.
 This profession creates many new opportunities and pathways for other future careers.

 Take a look at the skills of the most successful project managers and find out if you have what it takes to become like them and what you have to improve: